Research

 In-Progress

-Saudi Arabia has been a leading Arab player in the Arab-Israeli peace process since the 1980s and the creation of the Fahd Plan.
+A second project focuses on the history of Saudi leadership in the Arab-Israeli peace process.
+Saudi Arabia has been a leading player since the 1980s and the creation of the Fahd Plan.
 More recently, following 9/11, Crown Prince (and later King) Abdullah created the Arab Peace Initiative.
 Saudi leaders see the Arab-Israeli conflict as a source of three of distinct threats to the state’s security and the regime’s hold on power.
-First is the emergence of domestic (especially Islamist) challenges to Saudi Policy, which is seen to be strongly pro-US and pro-Israel, undermining its Arab and Islamic legitimacy.
-Second is the ways in which support for the Palestinians and aggression towards Israel encourages a process of outbidding by regional rivals, at various times Egypt, Syria, Iraq, and Iran, which encourages conflict and undermines regional stability.
-Third is the ways in which Saudi Arabia’s negative image in the West, especially following 9/11, might undermine US support for Saudi security.
-Saudi rulers saw active leadership in the Arab-Israeli peace process as a way to simultaneously address all three challenges, rendering it an instance of “omnibalancing,” or the use of foreign policy to simultaneously address internal and external security threats.
+First is the emergence of domestic (especially Islamist) challenges to Saudi Policy, seen to be strongly pro-US, undermining its Arab and Islamic legitimacy.
+Second support for the Palestinians and aggression towards Israel encourages a process of outbidding by regional rivals, at various times Egypt, Syria, Iraq, and Iran, which encourages conflict and undermines regional stability.
+Third Saudi Arabia’s negative image in the West, especially following 9/11, undermines US support for Saudi military security.
+Saudi rulers have seen engagement with the Arab-Israeli peace process as a way to address all three challenges.
+But as the severity of each changes over time, the Saudis have adapted the nature of their initiatives to meet the current environment, explaining why Saudi behavior has fluctuated over its history.

 Future Research